 We moved into our starter home 25 years ago this April.
-When we moved in the house was already over 10 years old and much of it was out-of-date.
-Additionally, it was cheaply built and with except of its location, it was a bit of a junker.
+When we moved in the house was already over ten years old, and much of it was out-of-date.
+Additionally, it was cheaply built and with except its location, it was a bit of a junker.

 We’ve been working on upgrading the house slowly as time and money allows, but there’s one room that’s been neglected for 25 years.
 That’s the master bathroom.
 It still sports the original 1970’s patterned linoleum floor and until today, the 35-year old toilet.
 We’ve tried over the years to make it more water efficient with add-ons and tank ballasts.
 But none of that worked and worse, it’s started clogging quite often.

 I did a video interview with handyman Chip Wade few weeks ago about some problems we were having with the toilet, and he recommended that we replace it. (read: HGTV’s Chip Wade Answers My Questions about Holiday Home DIY.)
 So today my husband took about 5 hours and slowly pulled the old toilet out of place (the bolts were rusted in place and the flange took some time to dislodge) and soon the ugly old toilet was gone and in its place now sits a sleek, modern, and water efficient Delta toilet.

 Offering you maximum flush power while saving you money, Delta® 1.28gpf WaterSense® labeled toilets are virtually clog-free and offer savings of more than $90/year in reduced water bills.*